godotengine/godot-vscode-plugin/README.md

 The WebSocket server port of the GDScript language server.

-For Godot 3, the default value of `6008` should work out of the box.
+For Godot 4, the default value of `6005` should work out of the box.

-**For Godot 4, this value must be changed to `6005` for this extension to connect to the language server.**
-See [this tracking issue](https://github.com/godotengine/godot-vscode-plugin/issues/473) for more information.
+If connecting to this port fails, then it will fall back to port `6008` for compatibility with Godot 3.

 #### GDScript Debugger